-(32) Faculty Associate Deans (Research) and Institute Deputy Directors (Research) review sanctions assessments provided by Supervisors and provide a written recommendation and reasoning for that recommendation.
+(32) Where deemed necessary by the International Safeguards team, faculty Associate Deans (Research) and Institute Deputy Directors (Research) review sanctions assessments provided by Supervisors/Principal Advisors and provide a written recommendation and reasoning for that recommendation.
 Applications that are incomplete or where sufficient information has not been provided by the Supervisor to support their recommendation will be returned for revision.